gvych/python-json-to-urls/README.md

 # python-json-to-urls
-Example of python module for converting data from JSON format.
+Example of python module for converting data from JSON format into list of valid URLs.

   Execute "make setup" for creating virtualenv.